whiprandolph/bestseller/Part 2 - Why Are We So Lost/10 - Why Are People So Racist And Hateful.md

 Ancient Rome, Germany, the Soviet Union, Israel, Canada, communist China, capitalist United States -- all of them have shown this pattern where unaccountable leaders punish truth-tellers and propagate racism and hatred when it suits them. _All these countries are actually dictatorships: cultures where some people dictate the law, and everyone else is expected to obey it._

 This isn't the only dynamic that leads to racism and hate in unhealthy cultures, though it is sadly common.
 Authorities may encourage divisive racism in countless ways.
-Authorities may encourage one group of poor people to fear and hate another group of poor people, as when poor whites were encouraged to fear and hate poor black enslaved people in the United States in the early 1800s.[xxx-odoc|ch22]**
+Authorities may encourage one group of poor people to fear and hate another group of poor people, as when poor whites were encouraged to fear and hate poor black enslaved people in the United States in the early 1800s.[xxx-odoc|ch22]

 Authorities can even generate racism while pretending not to.
 For example, many governments pretend to administer justice fairly, but actually punish some groups of people with longer prison sentences for the same crime, as seen in academic studies in China, the United States, and the United Kingdom.
 Then authorities pretend that more-oppressed groups are more inherently violent or bad.
-Sadly many people fall for these scams of racism and hatred, believing some groups really are better than others.[xxx-odoc|ch20]**
+Sadly many people fall for these scams of racism and hatred, believing some groups really are better than others.[xxx-odoc|ch20]

-None of this excuses anyone's behavior, but it does explain where troubles like racism and hatred come from: authorities impose racism and hate, rewarding those who go along and punishing those who don't.
-Many people sadly follow along to protect their privilege.**
+Authorities impose systemic sexism in similar ways.
+One investigation by the Organization of American States found that every legal system of every unhealthy culture in North and South America, from the United States and Canada to Ecuador and Brazil, widely discriminates against women in cases of sexual assault and domestic violence.[xxx-ohchr americas violence women] Stories from around the world show that this is universal in unhealthy cultures, as authorities impose sexism while pretending to treat everyone equally in the so-called "justice" system.**

-There is another big factor leading to racism and hatred: child abuse can predispose people to adopting very hurtful attitudes, as Chapter 13 will explore.**
+None of this excuses anyone's behavior, but it does explain where troubles like racism, hatred and even sexism come from: authorities impose discrimination by treating different groups differenty and propagate hurtful attitudes to justify this, rewarding those who go along and punishing those who don't.
+Many people sadly follow along to protect their privilege and teach their children to do the same.
+Eventually, it all seems quite normal.
+Just the way life is.

 When people are trapped with selfish and unaccountable leaders, the results are always tragic.
 What would it take for a group of people to select the most selfless and honest leaders instead?